Where Adventure Meets Opportunity

 Events on city property may need a Special Event Permit

-A free Special Event Permit is needed if you're holding an event on city property, such as the Boardwalk or Mingus Park, or if you're using city services.
+A Special Event Permit is needed if you're holding an event on city property, such as the Boardwalk or Mingus Park, if you're using city services.
 (Possible city services include power, police services, trash cans, barricades, portable restroom placement, and clean up.)
-You generally do not need to a permit for small gatherings, such as groups of 25 or fewer people.
-If you're not sure if you need a permit, just call the Community Development Department at 541-269-8918 and ask.
+If you're not sure if you need a permit, just call the Public Works & Community Development Department at 541-269-8918 and ask.

 If your event requires city services you will need to include an insurance certificate and endorsement naming the City of Coos Bay as an additional insured.